magic-wormhole/magic-wormhole-protocols/transit.md

 ## Roles

-The Transit protocol has pre-defined "Leder" and "Follower" roles (unlike Wormhole, which is symmetric/nobody-goes-first), which are called "Sender" and "Receiver" for historical reasons.
+The Transit protocol has pre-defined "Leader" and "Follower" roles (unlike Wormhole, which is symmetric/nobody-goes-first), which are called "Sender" and "Receiver" for historical reasons.
 Each connection must have exactly one Sender and exactly one Receiver.
 If the application using transfer does not provide this distinction, some deterministic